 The medieval-inspired reverse is paired with a modern coinage portrait of Elizabeth II, introduced to British money in 2015.
 This effigy of Her Majesty is the work of Jody Clark, a Royal Mint engraver.

 Limited Edition Presentation

 As well as appearing on the 2021 Alfred the Great Silver Proof Five Pounds, John Bergdahl’s reverse is also available on Brilliant Uncirculated, Gold Proof and Silver Proof Piedfort editions.
-The Gold Proof Alfred the Great 2021 UK £5 is the most limited of the collection with just 160 available.
+The 2021 Alfred the Great £5 Gold Proof is the most limited of the collection with just 160 available.

-Your 2021 Alfred the Great Silver Proof Five Pounds comes in its original Royal Mint packaging which includes a premium presentation box in which the untouched, encapsulated coin is positioned.
+Your 2021 Alfred the Great Silver Proof Five Pounds comes in its original packaging from The Royal Mint which includes a premium presentation box in which the untouched, encapsulated coin is positioned.
 Also provided with your coin is an illustrated commemorative booklet and a numbered certificate of authenticity.

 Invest in Commemorative Silver Coins

 While we don’t often find £5 coins in our change, they are legal tender in the UK.
 That means that the 2021 Alfred the Great Silver Proof Five Pounds is exempt from Capital Gains Tax.

 We’ve seen great demand for Royal Mint commemorative five-pound coins, particularly these silver proof editions.
 Between the masterfully rendered design and the unusual choice of subject in Alfred the Great – well known among coin collectors – we predict that this one will get snapped up quickly.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.